Background

 Geology

 All units in this lithotectonic domain were previously assigned to the Kovik Complex.
-This complex is an Archean to Paleoproterozoic assemblage of orthogneiss, paragneiss and intrusive rocks.
-This assemblage mainly includes tonalite or biotite ± hornblende ± epidote ± titanite ± allanite granodiorite (ApPkvk4, ApPkvk5 and ApPkvk6 units) showing varying proportions of mafic and metasedimentary rock enclaves (Taylor, 1982; St-Onge and Lucas, 1990, 1992; St-Onge et al., 1992).
+This complex is an Archean to Paleoproterozoic package of orthogneiss, paragneiss and intrusive rocks.
+This package mainly includes tonalite or biotite ± hornblende ± epidote ± titanite ± allanite granodiorite (ApPkvk4, ApPkvk5 and ApPkvk6 units) displaying varying proportions of mafic and metasedimentary rock enclaves (Taylor, 1982; St-Onge and Lucas, 1990, 1992; St-Onge et al., 1992).
 In the western part of the domain, these lithologies are commonly migmatized and intruded by white to pinkish granitoids.
-Rare klippes of highly deformed silicoclastic metasedimentary rock (ApPkvk3) and extrusive or intrusive mafic rock (Akvk1) are present in or near tonalitic intrusions.
-Late, metric to kilometric intrusions, ranging in composition from tonalitic to syenogranitic (ApPkvk7 to ApPkvk10), intrude into tonalites and granodiorites (St-Onge and Lucas, 1992).
+Rare klippes of highly deformed silicoclastic metasedimentary rock (ApPkvk3) and extrusive or intrusive mafic igneous rock (Akvk1) are present in or near tonalitic intrusions.
+Late intrusions, metric to kilometric in width and ranging in composition from tonalitic to syenogranitic (ApPkvk7 to ApPkvk10), intrude into tonalites and granodiorites (St-Onge and Lucas, 1992).

 New units were introduced in the Cape Wolstenholme (Charette and Beaudette, 2018) and Sirmiq Lake (Vanier and Lafrance, 2020) areas to better distinguish lithologies that were previously entirely grouped in the Kovic Complex.
+All the Kovik Domain units in these areas have been standardized using this new nomenclature.
 These units are presented in the table below.

 Geological Evolution

 Similar to the conclusions of Baragar (2015), Charette and Beaudette (2018) note that the new field observations do not support the presence of a continuous fine imbrication of volcanic or metasedimentary rocks of the Povungnituk Group along the Kovik Domain, as suggested by St-Onge and Lucas (1992).
 Klippes of highly deformed, migmatized paragneiss were observed only in some areas where the Povungnituk Group had been mapped.
-According to the authors, there is no reason why they cannot be Archean paragneiss klippes.
+According to the authors, it is not impossible that these are Archean paragneiss klippes.

 References